VGerris/H616-T95-remove-spyware/README.md

 ## Open it up

-The box is full plastic, no screws.
+The box is [full plastic](https://gitea.raspiweb.com:2053/Gerge/Trojan_Horse_in_the_house/src/branch/main/images), no screws.
 The base is held in with plastic clips and can be removed with some plastic shims (or metal srewdriver if you don't mind scratches).
 The board is held in with three screws, cheaping out by not fixing the fourth corner.
 The SOC has a heatsink that presses against a thermal pad and tiny metal heat spreader sheet in the top of the case.
 Based on testing outside the case with only the heatsink, the SOC gets burning hot to touch without even playing any video, just idle system with Termux.

 ## UART

-There are is an unpopilated UART connector next to the SD slot that I soldered a header to.
-The logs are attached, but there is not much useful info.
+There is an unpopilated UART connector next to the SD slot that I soldered a header to.
+The logs are [attached](https://gitea.raspiweb.com:2053/Gerge/Trojan_Horse_in_the_house/src/branch/main/logs), but there is not much useful info.

 # Setup